site logo

 The rest of the War

-He was treated at the Locust Spring Hospital near the battlefield, without amputation, and was doing well when transferred to the Camp "B" US Army hospital in Frederick, MD on 5 January 1863.
-He was sent to General Hospital #1 in Frederick on 12 March but died there on 21 April 1863.
+He was treated at the Locust Spring field hospital on the Geeting farm near the battlefield, without amputation, and was doing well when transferred to the Camp "B" US Army hospital in Frederick, MD on 5 January 1863.
+He was transferred to General Hospital #1 in Frederick on 12 March but died there on 21 April 1863.

 He was originally buried "on west side of [Mt.
 Olivet] cemetery at Frederick" and was probably reinterred at Hagerstown in about 1874.